craftersoftware/craftercms/GIT_WORKFLOW.md

 * `support/{VERSION}`

+For example, CrafterCMS has a long-running branch for version 4.x, called `support/4.x`

 There are several other branches that are created and deleted over time, these include:

 * feature/bug branches: branches created to develop a features, perform a task or fix a bug as part of regular development
-* hotfix branches: branches created to deal with a critical bug that must be fixed in `support/{VERSION}` quickly and can't wait for the next release
+* hotfix branches: branches created to deal with a critical bug
 * release branches: branches created to prepare for a release, these are branched off `develop` and have 0 new feature additions, only bug fixes/hotfixes while the branch is tested and stabilized.
 Once stable, these are merged to `support/{VERSION}` for release and to `develop` to keep that updated.

 A good video illustrating the flow is here: https://vimeo.com/16018419